devanshi-j/Everything-about-5G/README.md

   1. Scheduling
   2. Random Access
   3. Timing Advance etc.

+     # Scheduler
+     When one tower shares it's channels among different devices, scheduler helps in determining which device should use what amount of frequency and at what time.
+     *It is a part on MAC layer, but contacts with every layer.

+ # Physical layer
+ It transmits the transport bolck over the wirelss channels efficiently.

+ *Physical layer processing
+ 1. CRC (Cyclic redendency check): It detects any errors at the transport block level.
+ 2. LDPC (Low density parity check) graph selection: It uses base graphs to correct the error made in transport block.
+ 3. Rate matching: It assigns exact no. of bits that can be traded by a code block in a given time frame.
+ 4. Scrambling:
+ 5. Modulation: The transport block is transformed from 0's and 1's to a corresponding map modulation.
+ 6. Layer Mapping: It can map the data recieved from modulation into one or more layers.
+ 7. Antena mapping: It maps different layers into corresponding visual ports, with the help of precoding.
+ 8. Resource mapping: After alloting the antena, the needed resources are alloted.

+    *RRC & NAS: Completely related to control plane stack

+    NAS (NON-ACCESS STRATUM): aunthentication,security, assigning IP address.
+It operates between NAS in the gNodeB and NAS in the UE.
+    RRC (RADIO RESOURCE CONTROL): Connection management, mobility functions etc. It operates between RRC in the gNodeB and RRC in the UE.
+       *RRC states:
+        1. IDLE: the mode which comes immediately after power on.
+        2. COnnected: Used for data transfer.
+        3. Inactive: Where all the connection related parametres are stored, and then the device can go back to power saving mode to come back to connected mode.

   # Module 7

   * What are private networks: These networks are designed for a